-Are planning your big day and you are wondering to yourself how to pay for a wedding?
+Are you planning your big day and wondering how to pay for a wedding?

-When I started planning for my wedding, I knew right away that I need to find creative ways to raise money for my wedding!
+When I started planning for my wedding, I knew right away that I needed to find creative ways to raise money for my wedding!

 How on earth can you pay for a wedding with no money?

 Weddings can be one of the most expensive (and best!) days of your life.

 That being said there are ways that a bride and groom can raise money to help pay for a wedding day and help take the stress out of the whole thing.